Frequently Asked Questions (FAQ)

 Q: How much does membership cost?

-A: The Breakfast Group’s fiscal year runs Sept 1-June 30.
-There is a one-time new member initiation fee of $50.
-In addition, the annual financial obligation is $350 and includes; Annual Dues; Monthly Membership Breakfast Meetings; Special Events, such as the Annual Holiday Dinner Event; and our Two Signature Programs (The Tie-One-On Luncheon and The All Achievers Award Ceremony).
+A: The Breakfast Group’s fiscal year runs Sept 1-Aug 31.
+The annual financial investment is $350 plus a one-time new member initiation fee of $50 and includes; Annual Dues; Monthly Membership Breakfast Meetings; Special Events, such as the Annual Holiday Dinner Event; and our Two Signature Programs (The Tie-One-On Luncheon and The All Achievers Award Ceremony).

-All annual dues are payable in full by Dec 31 (members receive an invoice in mid-Sept).
-You may pay by check or credit card.
-If you join after April your membership dues will be credited for payment toward the next Sept-June fiscal year.
+All annual dues are to be paid in full by Dec 31 (members receive an invoice in mid-Sept).
+You may pay by check or credit card (via our Donate link page on our website).
+If you join after April 1st, your membership dues will be credited for payment toward the next Sept 1-Aug 31 fiscal year.

 Q: What are the benefits of membership in the Breakfast Group?